thehapax/bitshares.foundation/_announcements/2019-01-11-hack-the-dex-report-4.md

 title: Hack the DEX Incident Report - 004
 layout: announcement
 ---
-### Halt Chain by Global Settlement of Short Asset with Supply Greater Than GRAPHENE_MAX_SHARE_SUPPLY
+### Halt Chain by Greater Than MAX_SHARE_SUPPLY

 On December 6th 2018 the [Hack the DEX](https://hackthedex.io) Team received a report of a potential unhandled exception that would result in halting the blockchain.
-The report was evaluated, tested, patched and code distributed block producing nodes on December **TODO: XX**, 2018.
+The report was evaluated, tested, patched and code distributed block producing nodes on December 8, 2018.
 The BitShares network was **not** impacted, **no** user funds were affected and **all operations continue to function** as designed.